writethedocs/www/docs/slack.rst

 We understand that not everyone loves this decision, but it's the way things are currently set up and we don't plan to change it in the near future.

+That doesn't mean everything gets lost, though - you can always react to a message with the ``:suggest-for-newsletter:`` emoji to nominate it for inclusion in our next monthly newsletter.
+Sign up and see the newsletter archives at :doc:`/newsletter`!

 Default channels
 ----------------